andreasmang/claire/README.md

 * License

-If there are any issues or you have any questions do not hesitate to send an email to <andreas@ices.utexas.edu>.
+If there are any issues or you have any questions send me an email: <andreas@ices.utexas.edu>.

 ## Installation